 Need a peace of mind paternity test?
 Then why not opt for our home paternity testing service?
-This test starts at only $259 for testing one alleged father and child.
+This test starts at only $269 for testing one alleged father and child.
 This cost is all inclusive.
 There are NO EXTRA FEES.
 Our comprehensive genetic marker DNA test result is 99.99% accurate and carried out in an ISO 17025 accredited laboratory.
-Postal and Delivery times are constantly changing.
-Whilst every effort is made to reduce time where possible this cannot always be achieved due to actions outside our control.
-The times quoted are from the time the final sample is received.
+Please note that prepaid return postage is not included.

 homeDNAdirect and our paternity DNA testing

 homeDNAdirect Australia is a leading DNA testing company .
 Depending on your case, we offer a comprehensive range of DNA paternity tests to meet your requirements.
 We pride ourselves with high standards in laboratory testing and excellence when it comes to customer care.
 Our paternity DNA test results are 99.9% accurate and we provide this level of accuracy for all our paternity DNA tests.

 We carry out the bulk of our DNA testing using oral swabs as these are allow for a quick and easy sample collection that can be carried out by anyone.
 Once you place your order with us we will send you our DNA testing kit that contains all you need to collect the samples from the comfort of your own home.
 To see how easy the sample collection procedure is visit our sample collection guide.

 What is the cost of a paternity test?